FOLLOW US

 08 Visit Alexander Keith's Brewery

 Beer enthusiasts, this one's for you!
 Visit Alexander Keith's Brewery, one of the oldest breweries in North America.
 Founded in 1820, this brewery offers an immersive experience that takes you back to the 19th century.
-Join the costumed guides as they lead you through the historic brewery, share tales of Alexander Keith, and of course, let you sample their traditional ales.
-It's not just a brewery tour; it's a step back in time!
-And if you're visiting in October, don't miss the chance to join the annual birthday celebration of Alexander Keith, complete with live music, traditional food, and plenty of merriment.
+Join the costumed guides as they lead you through the historic brewery, share tales of Alexander Keith, and let you sample their traditional ales.
+If you visit in October, you can join the annual birthday celebration of Alexander Keith, complete with live music, traditional food, and plenty of merriment.

 Advertisement